swarmcom/deploy/README.md

 Requirements
 ============

-* A linux server with accessible IP address (public) able to run Docker version at least 1.9.0 (any modern would fit)
+* A linux server with accessible IP address (public - for https installation) or a linux server with private IP address (for http installation) able to run Docker version at least 1.9.0 (any modern would fit).
 * A domain name resolving to this IP address that will serve as an UI entrance point and a SIP domain
 * Installed git